-As soon as people discover that creating a sales process is integral to sales success, they immediately ask the question, “how do I create one?”
+As soon as people find out that creating a sales process is integral to sales success, they immediately ask this question: “So how do I create one?”

-There’s often a sense of urgency – a desire to have the sales process up and running as soon as possible.
-This enthusiasm is fantastic, but it’s important not to rush the process, just for the sake of getting started.
-Your sales process forms the core of your entire sales strategy.
-It influences how productive your employees are, increases accountability across the organisation, and fosters greater pipeline accuracy, on top of myriad other benefits.
-Such a vital process will take time to get right.
+There’s often a sense of urgency, a desire to have the sales process up and running as soon as possible.
+This enthusiasm is fantastic, but it’s important not to rush just for the sake of getting started.
+Your sales process is the core of your entire sales strategy – it will influence how productive your employees are, increase accountability across the organisation, foster greater pipeline accuracy, and a myriad other benefits.
+It will therefore take time to get right.

 In order to develop a highly effective sales process, there’s one thing you need to do before you start putting it together.
-You need to explore how your target market makes buying decisions.
+You need to explore how your target market is making buying decisions.

 “It’s one thing talking about a sales process, but did you realise that all clients have a buying process?” says Alex Chan, Global Head of Learning at SalesStar.